 Improve Upon Existing Strategies

-The following are seven tips to enhance your company's existing compliance strategies:
+The following are seven tips to enhance your organization's existing compliance strategies:

 3. Reinforce the Chief Compliance Officer Role.
 Duties for the chief compliance officer role include policy execution, monitoring and investigations.